ngo/jekyll-now/decrypting-schannel-tls-traffic-part-1.md

  - There are ways to do similar things without admin privilege.
 Some of them are briefly mentioned in [related work](#2.-Related-work), and there also will be follow-up parts of the article about this.
  - The **tool** for exporting the keys **is available** at [win-frida-scripts repository](https://github.com/sldlb/win-frida-scripts/tree/master/lsasslkeylog-easy), along with a short howto.

 This work is part of my R&D activities at [SolidLab LLC](https://solidlab.ru) and was fully funded by the company.
 I'm grateful to be able to do reseach as part of my job.
+We do offensive security, web application analysis and SDL consunting.
+We also develop [a WAF](https://solidwall.io/)

 The article below is quite long and describes my journey in reverse-engineering schannel in much detail.
 For people experienced in windows internals and WinDBG it might be too verbose, but I inteded for it to be useful to people with little to no experience.